How to Use This Calculator

 The Correction Formula for Albumin-Adjusted Drug Levels

 The Albumin-Corrected Drug Level Calculator employs a standard formula to estimate the drug concentration that would be observed if the patient had normal albumin levels.
-This adjustment is particularly important for highly protein-bound drugs.

-Here, measured drug level is the concentration obtained from a blood test (mg/L), reference albumin is the standard normal albumin level (g/dL), and patient albumin is the patient's actual measured serum albumin (g/dL).
+Here, Measured Drug Level is the concentration obtained from a blood test (mg/L), Reference Albumin is the standard normal albumin level (g/dL), and Patient Albumin is the patient's actual measured serum albumin (g/dL).

 Let's consider a patient with a measured drug level of 6 mg/L, a patient albumin of 2.8 g/dL, and a standard reference albumin of 4.0 g/dL.

-The albumin-corrected drug level for this patient is approximately 8.57 mg/L, indicating that the true active drug concentration is significantly higher than initially measured due to their low albumin.
+This indicates that the true active drug concentration is significantly higher (by 2.57 mg/L or 42.9%) than initially measured due to their low albumin, with a relative binding capacity of 70.0% compared to normal.

 Alternative Formulas for Albumin-Corrected Drug Levels

-While a general formula is widely applicable, specific drugs, particularly those with narrow therapeutic indices, may have validated alternative correction formulas.
-For instance, for phenytoin, the Winter/Payne formula is often used: Corrected Phenytoin = Measured Phenytoin / ((0.2 × Albumin) + 0.1).
-Similarly, specific correction factors might be applied for valproic acid, especially in certain patient populations.
 These drug-specific variants account for nuances in protein binding characteristics or the impact of other co-morbidities, ensuring a more precise estimation of the free drug concentration and guiding more accurate dosing decisions.

 Frequently Asked Questions